 The cumulative effects analysis includes the Confederated Tribes of Warm Springs (CTWS) Reservation to the south, the Mt.
-Hood National Forest elevational boundary to the east, the White River Late Successional Reserve on the north and west edge of the Bear Knoll planning area is the western boundary.
+Hood National Forest elevation boundary to the east, the White River Late Successional Reserve on the north and west edge of the Bear Knoll planning area is the western boundary.
 This area includes the Bear Knoll, Clear, Camas, Hilynx, Diablo, Juncrock and Osprey planning areas in which portions of these planning areas are contained within an Area of Concern (AOC) and dispersal corridors in Bear Knoll.
 Bear Knoll and Juncrock are in the planning stages.
 The Diablo and Hilynx areas are in the implementation stage.
 Camas and Clear are not scheduled for planning.
-Brood Tree and Little Knoll timber sales were included in the Existing Condition analysis, as they occurred within the Bear Knoll planning area.
+Brood Tree and Little Knoll timber sales were included in the existing condition analysis, as they occurred within the Bear Knoll planning area.
 The White River Late Successional Reserve (LSR) Plan identified the dispersal areas for owls as a concern.
 The White River LSR is not included in the analysis because it is considered fully functioning dispersal habitat.
 The goal for dispersal habitat is a minimum of 50 percent of an area.
 The older plantations (10-20 years old) were not considered, as they would not grow into dispersal habitat within 10 years.

-The Bear Knoll planning area would have 59 percent dispersal remaining for either alternative selected.
-The Juncrock planning area would have 42 percent dispersal habitat remaining.
-The activities in the Diablo planning area would result in approximately 60 percent dispersal habitat remaining.
-The activities in the Hilynx planning area would result in approximately 53 percent dispersal habitat remaining.
-Clear and Camas planning areas have approximately 64 percent dispersal habitat.
+The Bear Knoll planning area would have 59 percent dispersal remaining if either alternative is selected.
+The Juncrock planning area would have 42 percent dispersal habitat remaining after treatment.
+The activities in the Diablo planning area would result in approximately 60 percent dispersal habitat remaining after treatment.
+The activities in the Hilynx planning area would result in approximately 53 percent dispersal habitat remaining after treatment.
+Clear and Camas planning areas have approximately 64 percent existing dispersal habitat.
 All the surrounding planning areas except for Juncrock have sufficient (above 50 percent) dispersal habitat.
 The Osprey planning area has 54 percent dispersal habitat post harvest.
-The cumulative effects analysis area would be at 55 percent for dispersal habitat.
+The cumulative effects analysis area would be at 55 percent for dispersal habitat after each of the planned activities.
 The Frog Creek drainage would function as a dispersal corridor through the Bear Knoll planning area, connecting to the Hilynx to the east and White River LSR to the north.

-The removal of Nesting, Roosting and Foraging (NRF) habitat within the Bear Knoll planning area is covered within the US Fish and Wildlife Service's (USFWS) "Biological Opinion 2003-2004 Habitat Modification Projects for the Willamette Province" (USFWS reference: 1-7-03-F-0008).
+The removal of Nesting, Roosting and Foraging (NRF) habitat within the Bear Knoll planning area is covered within the US Fish and Wildlife Service's (USFWS) "Biological Opinion 2005-2006 Habitat Modification Projects for the Willamette Province" (USFWS Reference Number 1-7-05-F-0228).
 The conclusion by USFWS is that these projects are not likely to jeopardize the continued existence of the spotted owl or result in the destruction or adverse modification of spotted owl critical habitat.
 The openings created could provide opportunities for competitors or predators (e.g. barred owl) to the spotted owl and were addressed in the Biological Opinion.

-The "draft" Status and trends in Demography of Northern Spotted Owls (Foresman et.al., 2004) states that the spotted owl numbers have fallen by roughly half over the past decade in parts of Washington, and the Confederated Tribes of the Warm Springs Reservation (CTWS) located in

-Oregon, and they have dwindled by nearly a quarter in sections of Oregon's Coast and Cascade ranges.
+The Status and Trends in Demography of Northern Spotted Owls (Foresman et.al., 2004) states that the spotted owl numbers have fallen by roughly half over the past decade in parts of Washington, and the Confederated Tribes of the Warm Springs Reservation (CTWS) located in Oregon, and they have dwindled by nearly a quarter in sections of Oregon's Coast and Cascade ranges.
 In only a few areas are owls maintaining their numbers.
-This draft report does not specify the reasons why the owls are declining.
-This report does not provide significant new information and would not change the effects determination for the Bear Knoll planning area as the habitat would be degraded but not lost.
+This report does not specify the reasons why the owls are declining.
+This report does not provide significant new dispersal information that would change the effects determination for the Bear Knoll planning area as the habitat would be degraded but not lost.